Ecommerce Shipping & Handling in 6 Steps + Free SOP Checklists

 Since mistakes do sneak through, you also need to include a procedure to flag these without interrupting workflow, like this:

-Sample Final Check and Error Resolution SOP
+Sample Final Check & Error Resolution SOP

 Another option is to combine the order checking phase with the packing step.
 That procedure is listed below.